rdfostrich/article-jws2018-ostrich/content/related-work.md

 A dictionary is used to compress common triple components.
 When evaluating SPARQL queries, the optimal indexes can be selected based on the query's triple patterns.
 Furthermore, the store allows update operations.
+In our storage approach, we will reuse the concept of multiple indexes and encoding triple components in a dictionary.

 [Hexastore](cite:cites hexastore) is similar in the sense that it uses six different B+Trees, one for each possible triple component order.